Nurture, Aspire, Achieve

 Gildersome Primary School staff, children, parents and governors have achieved the Healthy Schools standard.
 We began our journey in September 2017 and were self-evaluated in July 2018.
-We achieved external validation in June, 2019.
-To read the full report click the link below.
+We first achieved external validation in June, 2019 and this was validated again in October 2021.
+To read the full reports click the link below.

 The National Healthy School Standard is part of the Government’s drive to reduce health inequalities, promote social inclusion and raise educational standards.
 The overall aim is to help schools to become healthier.